tasrif-khondaker/H-CapsNet/README.md

 # H-CapsNet: A Capsule Network for Hierarchical Image Classification

+This is the official implementation of the paper titled ["H-CapsNet: A capsule network for hierarchical image classification"](https://doi.org/10.1016/j.patcog.2023.110135) by Khondaker Tasrif Noor and Antonio Robles-Kelly.
+The paper is available on [Pattern Recognition Journal.](https://doi.org/10.1016/j.patcog.2023.110135)

+## Abstract

+In this paper, we present H-CapsNet, a capsule network for hierarchical image classification.
+Our network makes use of the natural capacity of CapsNets (capsule networks) to capture hierarchical relationships.
+Thus, our network is such that each multi-layer capsule network accounts for each of the class hierarchies using dedicated capsules.
+Further, we make use of a modified hinge loss that enforces consistency amongst the hierarchies involved.
+We also present a strategy to dynamically adjust the training parameters to achieve a better balance between the class hierarchies under consideration.
+We have performed experiments using several widely available datasets and compared them against several alternatives.
+In our experiments, H-CapsNet delivers a margin of improvement over competing hierarchical classification networks elsewhere in the literature.

 ## HIGHLIGHTS

 * We propose a new CapsNet for hierarchical classification containing a dedicated capsule network for each hierarchical level.
 In this manner, our network can deliver multiple class predictions based on a hierarchical label-tree.